-The FHEQ-Portugal should enable higher education institutions to foster their own identity and autonomy, as well as to communicate with appropriate transparency to employers, schools, parents, students, professional and regulatory bodies, and other stakeholders the achievements and attributes represented by typical higher education qualification titles.
+The FHEQ-Portugal enables higher education institutions to foster their own identity and autonomy, as well as to communicate with appropriate transparency to employers, schools, parents, students, professional and regulatory bodies, and other stakeholders the achievements and attributes represented by typical higher education qualification titles.

-It should be noted that the Legal Framework for the National Qualifications System in Portugal, implemented in 2007, which lays down the structures for regulating its operation (Decree-Law no. 396/2007, of 31st December), also created the National Qualifications Framework, defining the structure of qualification levels.
+It should be noted that the Legal Framework for the National Qualifications System in Portugal, implemented in 2007, which lays down the structures for regulating its operation (Decree-Law 396/2007, 31 December), also created the National Qualifications Framework, defining the structure of qualification levels.
 The National Qualifications Framework aims to integrate the national qualification subsystems and to improve access, progression and quality of qualifications in relation to the labour market and civil society.

 The FHEQ-Portugal is thus one subsystem of the National Qualifications Framework, following and based on a specific legal framework, as provided by the set of legislative acts described above.
-In fact, the Legal Framework for the National Qualifications System integrates the National Agency for Qualifications (for all qualifications excluding higher education), the National Council for Professional Training, and the Sectoral Councils for Qualifications, Novas Oportunidades centres, basic and secondary schools, professional training centres, and companies providing training for their employees.
+The Legal Framework for the National Qualifications System integrates the National Agency for Qualifications (for all qualifications excluding higher education), the National Council for Professional Training, and the Sector Councils for qualifications, Novas Oportunidades centres, basic and secondary schools, professional training centres, and companies providing training for their employees8.